PoCInnovation/Workshops/software/6.Nest/README.md

 ## Step 0: Typescript

-If you don't already know typescript, you can read [this file](/src/step-0/learn.ts) to learn the basics.
+If you do not already know typescript, you can read [this file](/src/step-0/learn.ts) to learn the basics.

 <br>